thedigitalgarage/meteorjs-ex/README.md

 If the build is not yet started (you can check by running `oc get builds`), start one and stream the logs with:

-        $ oc start-build meteor-ex --follow
+        $ oc start-build meteorjs-ex --follow

-You can alternatively leave off `--follow` and use `oc logs build/meteor-ex-n` where *n* is the number of the build to track the output of the build.
+You can alternatively leave off `--follow` and use `oc logs build/meteorjs-ex-n` where *n* is the number of the build to track the output of the build.

 #### Deploy the app